The Plan

 • sexual assault,

-• hate crime,
+• hate crimes,

 • arson,

-• aggravated assault,
+• aggravated assault.

 TIER 3: COMMUNITY NOTICE

-These types of alerts are not required by law and are typically less urgent messages.
+These types of notifications are not required by law and are typically less urgent messages.
 In addition, these notices could be sent for incidents that occur outside of the Clery-reportable region and generally in the Morgantown area.

 Incidents in this tier could include: